-The Human Resource Department is committed to working with the diverse South Puget Sound Community College community in identifying and responding to its changing needs.
-Our goal is to be a valued resource and a partner in reaching the College goals by providing leadership, training, expertise and excellent customer service.
-We strive to create a positive work and learning environment for employees and students and provide leadership and guidance in the development, implementation, and equitable administration of college policies, contracts and procedures.
+The Human Resources Office is committed to working with the diverse South Puget Sound Community College community in identifying and responding to its changing needs.
+Our goal is to be a valued resource and partner in supporting the College Mission and Vision by providing leadership, training, expertise and excellent customer service.
+We strive to create a positive work and learning environment for employees and students while serving those who serve our students.
+HR provides leadership and guidance in the development, implementation, and equitable administration of college policies and proceures, bargaining agreements, and hiring.

 South Puget Sound Community College (SPSCC) is an equal opportunity employer.
 We strive to create a working environment that includes and respects cultural, racial, ethnic, sexual orientations and gender identity diversity.
 Women, racial and ethnic minorities, persons with disabilities, persons over 40 years of age, disabled and Vietnam era veterans and people of all sexual orientations and gender identities are encouraged to apply.
 SPSCC complies with the Americans with Disabilities Act.
 SPSCC is committed to enhancing the diversity of our faculty and staff, as well as our student population.
 We strongly encourage prospective employees to apply without regard to race, color, religion, sexual orientation, gender identity, national origin, age, marital or veteran status, disability, or any other legal protected status.
 South Puget Sound Community College is a drug-free workplace.

 South Puget Sound Community College is committed to assisting our employees by offering Employee Assistance Program resources to help employees and their families cope and thrive through the financial and emotional challenges that we all face.
 The EAP uses the internet to provide you and your family with information and resources to find positive outcomes in difficult times.
 The EAP can help with work, home or family life issues and everything remains confidential.

 For example, here are some common situations where you may just need someone to talk to: